IceQ1337/OverwatchChecker/README.md

 	- `/check http://steamcommunity.com/profiles/12345678912345678`
     - `/check https://steamcommunity.com/id/customURL`

+### Monitor Profiles
+- Use `/monitor <steamID64|profileURL>` to monitor a profile.
+This will inform you as soon as the profile is the suspect of an overwatch case.

 To get the steamID64 or URL of a profile you can use websites like [STEAMID I/O](https://steamid.io/).

 ## Retrieve your Telegram Chat ID